Excessive Grooming in Dogs

 • Grooming is interrupting normal activities (play, eating)

-• Sudden jolts to groom, almost as if they'd been bitten by an insect and reacted to that sensation
+• Sudden jolts to groom, almost as if they'd been bitten by an insect

 What Causes Excessive Grooming in Dogs?

-Dogs are very complex, and changes to grooming can come both from physical and emotional changes.
+Dogs are very complex, and changes to grooming can come from both physical and emotional changes.
 We'll look at three of the most common causes of this behavior, and you can troubleshoot solutions to see if they resolve the issue.

 1. Allergies, Irritants, Insects (Topical Issues)